Declan O'Brien (footballer): Valletta

-In December 2009, O'Brien joined Maltese football club Valletta (the same team that he helped eliminate in the Europa League qualifiers) on a free transfer, after his loan contract with St Patrick's Athletic expired the previous month.
-O'Brien holds the Irish record for consecutive goals in European ties (4).
+In December 2009, O'Brien joined Maltese football club Valletta, the same club that he helped eliminate in the Europa League qualifiers, on a free transfer, after his loan contract with St Patrick's Athletic expired the previous month.

-In his debut with Valletta (in a Triangular tournament against Parma and Hibernians), Declan managed to score with a low flying header against Serie A's side Parma F.C.

-On 15 February 2010 making his 6th league appearance for Valletta, O'Brien scored his first league goals in a 6–0 victory over Dingli Swallows.
-O'Brien scored 4 goals in the match.
+In his debut with Valletta (in a Triangular tournament against Parma and Hibernians), Declan managed to score with a low flying header against Serie A side Parma.
+On 15 February 2010, making his 6th league appearance for Valletta, O'Brien scored his first league goals in a 6–0 victory over Dingli Swallows by scoring 4 goals.

-Then on 27 February, on his 7th league appearance Declan managed to score 2 goals in just 15 mins when he was substitute in the 75th minute against Tarxien Rainbows with the score finishing 6–2 for Valletta.
-He followed this up with another brace in the Gozo cup against Gozo a week later.
-He also scored 2 weeks later in the U*BET F.A Trophy Cup against Birkarkara in a 3–1 win.
+Then on 27 February 2010, on his 7th league appearance Declan managed to scored twice in 15 mins after being substituted on in the 75th minute against Tarxien Rainbows with the score finishing 6–2 for Valletta.
+He followed this up with another brace in the Gozo Cup against Gozo a week later.
+He also scored 2 weeks later in a 3–1 victory over Birkirkara in the Maltese FA Trophy.